 Tom: Would a

 Richard: Sure.
 How can l ?

-Tom: My is in the to go to the •
+Tom: My is in the to go to the

-Richard: What do you leave your house in we?
+Richard: What do you leave your house in we to be on ?

-Tom: Does that for ?
+Tom: ?

 Respond to the statements or questions in pencil from the dialog.
 Respond to the statements or questions in pencil from the dialog.